hrs/fuzz/README.md

 ```

 The call to `#pick` will call `#to_s` on every episode, display the results
-through `rofi`, get the user's choice, and use that to return the corresponding
+through `rofi` (the default picker), get the user's choice, and use that to
-object.
+return the corresponding object.

 [RubyTapas screencasts]: https://www.rubytapas.com/

 ### Caching selections

-If you run your script frequently, you may find that you often make the same
+If you run your script frequently you may find that you often make the same
 selections.
 It's convenient to have those selections appear near the top of the
 list.